Information about Residents' Associations

 What is a residents' association?

-A tenant and resident association is a group of people from the same area who get together to look after their local interests.
-These associations might organise community events for local people, take part in Council consultations or lobby their landlord for building refurbishments.
-Tenant and resident associations play an important role in strengthening communities and ensuring residents' voices are heard.
+A residents’ association is a group of people from the same area who get together because of a shared interest in a local area.
+These associations might organise community events for local people or work to make changes in their area.
+Residents’ associations can play an important role in strengthening communities and bringing residents together.

 Some groups are set up to generally protect the interests of the community and improve the local area.